VicBioCon Research Grant

 Applicants must:

-• Be actively engaged in research or work that increases knowledge, or supports conservation of biodiversity within Victoria
+Be actively engaged in research or work that increases knowledge, or supports conservation of biodiversity within Victoria

-• Be affiliated with a Victorian-based research, or higher education organisation
+Be affiliated with a Victorian-based research, or higher education organisation

-• Be available to present at the Victorian Biodiversity Conference in 2026, and will be attending the conference in 2025
+Be available to present at the Victorian Biodiversity Conference in 2027, and will be attending the conference in 2026

 To avoid conflicts of interest, please note that current and past (<2 years) VicBioCon committee members are not eligible to apply.
 Applicants that may have conflict of interest with Natural Resources Conservation Trust are also not eligible to apply.

-The University of Melbourne for:
+Deakin University for: